marsiitr/Wall-Climbing-Robot/README.md

 # Wall-Climbing-Robot
 Srishti 2020
 ## Abstract
 It is a manually controlled bot.
 It can be moved in a 2D space on the wall.
-It is a small bot which can stay on the wall for any amount of time.
+It is a small bot which can stick on the wall for any amount of time.

-## Motivation
+## Motivation.
+We don't have any bot which can climb the wall yet.
+It can help us in many application.

 ## Mechanical Aspect
 1. The whole syster should be lighter and stong.
 So we have used 3D printing.